 How Orthotic Sandals Can Help You

-Orthotic sandals can make a world of difference if you experience foot pain or have one of many conditions which can cause walking to be uncomfortable or even painful.
-Unlike ordinary sandals, orthotic sandals are designed with foot comfort and correction in mind: they may contain built-in lifts, added support, or be designed to help correct various conditions that could be causing you pain.
+Ever heard of orthotic sandals?
+They can make a world of difference if you experience foot pain or have one of many conditions which can cause walking to be uncomfortable or even painful.
+Unlike ordinary sandals, orthotic sandals are designed with foot comfort and correction in mind: they often contain built-in lifts, added support or are designed to help correct various conditions that could be causing you pain.

-If you want to know more about how you may be helped by wearing orthotic sandals can help you, take a look at the following guide that will tell you everything you need to know about orthotic sandals and their ability to help relieve and manage foot pain and discomfort.
+If you want to know more about how wearing orthotic sandals can help you, take a look at the following guide as it will talk you through everything you need to know about orthotic sandals and their ability to help relieve and manage foot pain and discomfort.

 Foot Conditions That Require Treatment and Support

-There are a number of foot conditions which may because you pain and discomfort; these foot conditions can be genetic or caused by improper footwear, injuries, or a combination of all three.
-If left untreated, these conditions will only get worse, which is why it is important that you seek treatment for them.
+There are a number of foot conditions which can lead to pain and discomfort; these foot conditions can be genetic or caused by improper footwear, injuries or a combination of all three.
+If left untreated, these conditions will only worsen, which is why it is critical that you seek treatment for them.

 You should ideally consult with your physician about the best treatment options, which will include wearing proper footwear.
-The right kind of footwear can help reduce the stress from these conditions or even prevent them from reoccurring, depending on the condition in question.
+The right kind of footwear can help reduce the stress from these conditions or even prevent them from reoccurring, depending on the specific condition.

-The following are the most common foot conditions that require treatment and support and which can be eased by wearing orthotic sandals.
+To assist you, we’ve listed below the most common foot conditions requiring treatment and support.
+These conditions can all easily be improved by wearing orthotic sandals.

 Bunions are a common but very uncomfortable problem that many people struggle with, especially if they are reoccurring due to improper footwear.
-Bunions are enlarged bone or tissue that typically occurs at the base of the big toe; this eventually causes the big toe to move towards the second toe, creating an overlapped curve which will only get worse over time.
+Bunions are enlarged bone or tissue that typically occur at the base of the big toe; this eventually causes the big toe to move towards the second toe, creating an overlapped curve which will only become worse over time.

-Bunions typically present as a firm lump that may or may not be red and swollen, depending on the severity of the bunion.
-Bunions can cause everything from mild discomfort to severe pain, depending on how old it is, whether or not it has been irritated, as well as its overall size .
+Bunions typically look like a firm lump that can even sometimes be red and swollen, depending on the severity of the bunion.
+Bunions can cause mild discomfort all the way through to severe pain, depending on how old it is, whether or not it has been irritated, as well as its overall size .
 Along with maintaining normal weight, wearing the right type of shoe is one of the most important steps for any bunion treatment plan.
 The shoe should allow for enough room in the shoe box to accommodate the bunion without being uncomfortable.

-One of the more dangerous elements of bunions is that they can cause other foot conditions to develop as bunions restrict the big toe to be restricted in its movement.
+One of the more dangerous elements of bunions is that they can cause other foot conditions to develop as bunions restrict the big toe to from moving freely.

-People with bunions will subconsciously attempt to compensate for bunion pain by walking differently, which can lead to the development of corns, calluses, hammertoes and even general arch pain.
+People with bunions will often unconsciously attempt to compensate for bunion pain by walking differently, which can lead to the development of corns, calluses, hammertoes and even general arch pain.

-It is essential that bunions are treated as soon as possible, and that you wear proper footwear—including orthotics—to help reduce the chances of them worsening or reoccurring.
+It is essential that bunions are treated as soon as possible, and that you wear adequate footwear—including orthotics—to help reduce the chances of them worsening or reoccurring.

 Plantar fasciitis is a type of arch and/or heel pain which is caused by an inflammation of a band of connective tissue on the foot; this tissue, called the plantar fascia, runs from the bottom of the heel to the base of the toes on the foot.

-This ligament can be stretched improperly due to injuries as well as excessive pronation, and if it is routinely stretched to an excessive and unnaturally amount, this causes tearing; the tearing is what leads to the inflammation of the plantar fascia ligament, which subsequently causes Plantar fasciitis.
+This ligament can be stretched improperly due to injuries as well as excessive pronation, and if it is excessively stretched on a regular basis this causes tearing.
+Tearing is what leads to the inflammation of the plantar fascia ligament, which subsequently causes Plantar fasciitis.

 Plantar fasciitis is a condition that can cause a lot of other issues.
 The most notable is pain at the base of the heel, typically where the heel and the arch meet.
-The pain is usually most noticeable in the morning when the ligament is tight, and this pain may reduce throughout the day as the ligament is naturally stretched.
+The pain is usually most noticeable in the morning when the ligament is tight, and sometimes subdues throughout the day as the ligament is naturally stretched.

 However, over time, it will become more difficult for this inflammation to reduce on its own, causing increased pain and more serious inflammation.

-Spurs are growths created by calcium deposits buildup and which project from the bone of the foot; the most common spurs are heel spurs, which will project from the bone on the underside of the heel bone.
-Heel spurs are most commonly caused by plantar fasciitis, which causes inflammation in the plantar fascia ligament; this inflammation will cause the ligament to repeatedly tug at the area where it is attached to the heel bone, causing calcification which in turn causes spur growth.
+Spurs are growths created by calcium deposits buildup and which project from the bone of the foot.
+The most common spurs are heel spurs, which will project from the bone on the underside of the heel bone.
+Heel spurs are most commonly caused by plantar fasciitis, which causes inflammation in the plantar fascia ligament.
+This inflammation will cause the ligament to repeatedly tug at the area where it is attached to the heel bone, causing calcification which in turn causes spur growth.

-Heel spurs can be painless or extremely painful, depending on the location of the spur, its size, and whether or not it is irritated or inflamed.
-Heel spurs which are left untreated will typically get worse over time, resulting in an increase in the chances for pain.
+Heel spurs can be painless or extremely painful, depending on the location of the spur, its size, and whether it is irritated or inflamed.
+Untreated heel spurs will typically become worse over time, inevitably resulting in pain in the long run.

 Since heel spurs are often caused by plantar fasciitis, treating this condition will help with the prevention and reduction of heel spurs.